open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 ![histogram-outcomes-200-rolls-two-6-sided-dice](/img/blog-exponential-histogram/histogram-outcomes-200-rolls-two-6-sided-dice.webp)

 OpenTelemetry has two types of histograms.
-Let’s start with the relatively simpler [explicit bucket histogram](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#explicit-bucket-histogram-aggregation).
+Let's start with the relatively simpler [explicit bucket histogram](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#explicit-bucket-histogram-aggregation).
 It has buckets with boundaries explicitly defined during initialization.
 For example, if you configure it with boundaries `[0,5,10]`, there are `N+1` buckets